aionnetwork/aion-docs/kernel/api/transaction.md

 Next we illustrate the API calls for querying the following information:

-- transaction information given its hash
+- Transaction information given its hash
-- transaction information given its index and block hash
+- Transaction information given its index and block hash
-- transaction information given its index and block number
+- Transaction information given its index and block number
-- transaction receipt given its hash
+- Transaction receipt given its hash

 and performing the following actions:

-- send transaction
+- Send transaction
-- send transaction with raw data
+- Send transaction with raw data
-- perform signatures
+- Perform signatures

 The final subsection contains code illustrating all of the above interactions.
 [block:api-header]